“… I came that they may have life and have it abundantly.” John 10:10b

 Thank you Tita Carmela…

 Hi Jowllz.
 I appreciate your comment, especially the phrase, “I’ve finally found Jesus as my fulfillment in life”.
-However, I would rather be both abstract (spiritual) and concrete (substance) about the abundance that Jesus Christ had promised.
+I am both abstract (spiritual) and concrete (substance) about the abundance that Jesus Christ had promised.
 In my experience, it was when I discovered and applied that “abundant life is giving and using my fullest potential to God” that both spiritual and material blessings came in.

 I thought “abundant life in Christ” was only spiritual as what my childhood days taught or impressed on me.
 It’s only half of it.
 Now, the Lord God Almighty has given us not only basic needs of food, clothing, and shelter.
 He gives us justice, peace, and righteousness.
 In succeeding posts, I will share what are these concrete and abstract things that comprises God’s abundant life in Jesus Christ.
 Blessings and best regards to you!